 Welcome to Scotland's Environmental Film Festival

-At the heart of our programming is the deep connection between land and sea, featuring a diverse selection of films that explore the changing environment and our place within it.
+At the heart of our programme is the deep connection between land and sea, explored through a diverse selection of films and conversations that reflect the changing climate and our place within it.

 LandxSea 2024 Opening Night audience